Osimhen wins penalty as Napoli regain Serie A top spot with Bologna win

 The victory was Napoli’s ninth league win in 10 matches, after they dropped their first points of the season in a goalless draw with Roma on Sunday.

-Osimhen played the entire duration alongside Senegal’s Kalidou Koulibaly while Cameroon’s Andre-Frank Zambo Anguissa was in action for 75 minutes and Algeria defender Faouzi Ghoulam made his return to action as an 87th-minute substitute.
+Osimhen played the entirety of the match alongside Senegal’s Kalidou Koulibaly while Cameroon’s Andre-Frank Zambo Anguissa was in action for 75 minutes and Algeria defender Faouzi Ghoulam made his return to action as an 87th-minute substitute.

-Next up for Osimhen and his Napoli teammates, is a league fixture against Simy and Joel Obi’s Salernitana on Sunday.
+Next up for Osimhen and his Napoli teammates is a league fixture against Simy Nwankwo and Joel Obi’s Salernitana on Sunday.

-Meanwhile, assistant coach Marco Domenichini who led Napoli in the absence of suspended manager Luciano Spalletti praised the team for the victory.
+Meanwhile, assistant coach Marco Domenichini, who oversaw Napoli in the absence of suspended manager Luciano Spalletti, praised the team for the victory.

 "We managed the game well," Domenichini told the club’s website.
 "The success is well deserved, we started a little slower than usual but then we managed to pick up the pace and score.